oveits/katacoda-scenarios/jenkins-pipelines-hello-world/step3.1.md

 5. In the Tool Home box, enter **/usr/bin/git**.
 6. Click **Save**  at the bottom of the page.

-Jenkins Pipelines are now ready to use Git and Maven.
+Jenkins Pipelines are now ready to use Git.